Installomator/Installomator/README.md

 ## Background

-As a system engineer at [an Apple Authorized Enterprise Reseller](https://prowarehouse.nl), we manage a lot of Jamf instances.
+In the world of managing Apple Macs, organizations can have two different approaches to the management.
+Either the IT department will tightly manage and verify each piece of software, or they will just want the latest software to be deployed as fast as possible.

+OK, maybe some software should be tightly managed and others not, but you get the point.

+### Tightly managed

-Some of these instances are tightly managed, i.e. the versions of the operating system and third party software are controlled and updates will only be pushed with the management system when the administration and security team went through an approval process and then the update is automated.
+If your solution needs to be tightly managed, i.e. the versions of the operating system and third party software are controlled and updates will only be pushed with the management system when the administration and security team went through an approval process and then the update is automated.
 This is an important and valid workflow and the right fit for many deployments.

 Installomator was _not_ written for these kinds of deployment.

 If you are running this kind of deployment, you want to use [AutoPkg](https://github.com/autopkg/autopkg) and you can stop reading here.

+### Latest version always

 There are other kinds of deployments, though.
-In these deployments the management system is merely used to "get the user ready" as quickly as possible when they set up a new machine, and to offer software from a self service portal.
-In these deployments, system and software installations are 'latest version available' and updates are user driven (though we do want to nag them).
+In these deployments the management system is merely used to “get the user ready” as quickly as possible when they set up a new machine, and to offer software from a self service portal.
+In these deployments, system and software installations are ‘latest version available’ and updates are user driven (though we do want to nag them and push them).

+Installomator can help with this.

-These deployments are
+These deployments can be

 - user driven
 - low control
 - minimal maintenance effort
+- latest version is best

-These are mostly 'user controlled' Macs and we (the admins) just want to assist the user in doing the right thing.
+These can be 'user controlled' Macs and we (the admins) just want to assist the user in doing the right thing.
 And the right thing is (often) to install the latest versions and updates when they are available.

 The Mac App Store and software pushed through the Mac App Store follow this approach.
 When you manage and deploy software through the App Store — whether it is on iOS or macOS — neither the MacAdmin nor the user get a choice of the application version.
 They will get the latest version.